-2) Read the appendix Accuracy, Precision and Uncertainty and write the answers to the exercises in your lab notebook.

-3) Read the appendix Review of Graphs.
+- 2) Read the appendix Accuracy, Precision and Uncertainty and write the answers to the exercises in your lab notebook. - 3) Read the appendix Review of Graphs. - 4) Read the Video and Analysis appendix.
+You will be using the software and video camera extensively throughout the semester.